vJourneyman/lakgraph/content/GM Rob Blake speaks to the media before the 2022-23 Regular Season.md

-year was his consistency right from day one and and obviously scored a A large number of goals but but that transfers over to okay we we need that again out here so so not only are we expecting that we know we can accomplish it but but the leadership part that comes with it and when you get into tight
+year was his consistency right from day one and and obviously scored a A large number of goals but but that transfers over to okay we we need that again outta you. so so not only are we expecting that we know we can accomplish it but but the leadership part that comes with it and when you get into tight